Kiddynomics: An Economics Curriculum for Young Learners, Lessons for Grades Pre-K-K

 (Book by Mercer Mayer / ISBN: 978-0-06-083557-6)

-Subjects and concepts covered in this lesson include economics, personal finance, saving and spending.
+Subjects and concepts covered in this lesson include income, saving and spending.

 This curriculum received the 2016 Curriculum Gold Award from the National Association of Economic Educators.